Contact-Implicit Trajectory Optimization with Hydroelastic Contact and iLQR: Simulation Results

 \textbf{Model Details: } The Mini Cheetah has 18 degrees of freedom, from 12 joints and the floating base.
 The state is

 where $\bm{\theta}_B$ is the body orientation (as a quaternion), $\bm{p}_B$ is the body position, $\q_J$ are joint angles, $\bm{\omega}_B$ is the body angular velocity, $\dot{\bm{p}}_B$ is the body linear velocity, and $\v_J$ are joint velocities.
-The system is discretized with a $5~ms$ timestep.
+The system is discretized with a 5~ms timestep.

 Contact interactions were only considered between the feet, the ground, and the main body: the collision geometry of the legs was ignored for simplicity.
-The ground was modeled as a large ($25m \times 25m \times 1m$) box with a hydroelastic modulus of $5\times10^6~Pa(N/m^2)$ and dissipation of $0~s/m$.
-The feet were modeled as perfectly rigid spheres (i.e., infinite hydroelastic modulus) and the body as a compliant box with a small hydroelastic modulus of $1\times10^4~Pa(N/m^2)$.
+The ground was modeled as a large (25m $\times$ 25m $\times$ 1m) box with a hydroelastic modulus of $5\times10^6$~Pa and dissipation of 0~s/m.
+With a coefficient of friction of $0.5$, this roughly approximates a hard floor.
+The feet were modeled as perfectly rigid spheres (i.e., infinite hydroelastic modulus) and the body as a compliant box with a small hydroelastic modulus of $1\times10^4$~Pa.
 We found that this ``soft body'' helped iLQR convergence, since some of the early trajectories involve the body striking the ground.
-Static and dynamic coefficients of friction of $0.6$ and $0.5$ respectively roughly approximate walking on a hard floor.

 \textbf{Initialization: } The robot's initial state was the stationary standing position shown at the right of Figure \ref{fig:quad_gait}.
 The initial guess $\bar{\u}$ was joint torques to hold this standing position.